THE UNHOLY MIXTURE OF FAITH AND UNBELIEF

 The disciples had cast out many demons and healed many sick people before that time.
 This shows that they had faith in the name of Jesus Christ to cast out demons and heal the sick (Matt.
 10:1).

-However, in the case of the boy suffering from epilepsy the disciples could not cast out the demon and heal the boy because they had allowed the boy’s father to sow the seed of unbelief in their minds as they listened to his story of past experiences of defeat, failure and helplessness.
+However, in the case of the boy suffering from epilepsy the disciples could not cast out the demon and heal the boy because they had allowed the boy’s father to sow seeds of unbelief in their minds as they listened to his story of past experiences of defeat, failure and helplessness.

 The boy’s father had both faith and unbelief.
 This is revealed in his plea to Jesus, “Lord, I believe; help my unbelief!”
 (Mark 9:24 NKJV).